STIXProject/stixproject.github.io/community/index.md

 ---

 ## OASIS Transition
-[DHS](http://www.dhs.gov/office-cybersecurity-and-communications/) has transitioned STIX, [TAXII](https://taxiiproject.github.io/), and [CybOX](https://cyboxproject.github.io/) to [Organization for the Advancement of Structured Information Standards (OASIS)](https://www.oasis-open.org/), a non-profit consortium that drives the development, convergence, and adoption of open standards for the global information society, in May 2015.
-Learn more:
+[DHS](http://www.dhs.gov/office-cybersecurity-and-communications/) transitioned STIX, [TAXII](https://github.com/TAXIIProject/), and [CybOX] (https://github.com/CybOXProject/) to [Organization for the Advancement of Structured Information Standards (OASIS)](https://www.oasis-open.org/), a non-profit consortium that drives the development, convergence, and adoption of open standards for the global information society.
+The [Cyber Threat Intelligence (CTI) Technical Committee (TC)] (https://www.oasis-open.org/committees/cti) now leads the ongoing development of these standards.
+Organizations and individuals that wish to play a regular and active role in the shaping of these standards should consider joining OASIS and the CTI TC.
+Leran more about the transition:

 * [Cyber Threat Intelligence (CTI) Technical Committee (TC)](https://www.oasis-open.org/committees/cti)
 * [Announcement](http://stixproject.tumblr.com/post/117006597637/dhs-leads-effort-to-transition-automated)